A microwave super-resolution imaging approach towards breast cancer margin mapping: Results and discussion

 \subsection{Conclusions}

-We have experimentally validated a novel and affordable approach to intraoperative breast cancer margin assessment, using tissue-mimicking margin phantoms.
+We have experimentally demonstrated a novel and affordable approach to intraoperative breast cancer margin assessment, using tissue-mimicking margin phantoms.
 Our microwave single-pixel imaging technique provides a step change in capability over existing radiofrequency probes, offering vastly improved imaging resolution together with the ability to quantify margin depth across the excised tumour surface.
 Whilst there is significant scope to improve imaging speed and resolution as discussed, the demonstrated imaging timescales, resolution and detected margin depths already support clinical feasibility \cite{schwarz2020,Heidkamp2021}.
+In addition, our system uses continuous‑wave incoherent visible light and very low RF power ($\sim$1~mW), which is intrinsically safe and non-ionizing , while the use of an entry‑level portable vector network analyser further reduces the overall system size and hardware cost.

 Our simulations have shown our approach to be remarkably robust to inter-patient variations in the water content of both margin and cancerous tissues, with improved imaging sensitivity expected when transitioning from phantoms to real patient tissues.
 By identifying inadequate margins during surgery, our imaging technique could reduce the risk of local recurrence, metastisis and the need for repeat surgeries, improving patient recovery times and survival rates, whilst reducing histological and surgical workload.